 Some marketing automation tools have built-in features to help you track your KPIs.
 You can also use business intelligence dashboards to conveniently display your KPIs.

-Get started today by reviewing your current marketing performance and identifying some areas where you’d like to improve.
+Get started with creating a small business marketing plan today by reviewing your current marketing performance and identifying some areas where you’d like to improve.
 Looking to fuel growth by investing in some of these initiatives?
 Learn more to see if an expansion loan is right for your business.